 - Free maps, in English, are available at the Tbilisi Tourism Information Centers (there is one on Pushkin Square, which is on the north side of Freedom Square).

 - Wear practical walking shoes!
-The streets of Tbilisi are not designed for most fashionable footwear.
+The streets of Tbilisi are not designed for fashionable footwear.

-- If visiting any of the churches, women should bring a scarf to be used to cover their head piror to entering.
+- If visiting any of the churches, women should bring a scarf to be used to cover their head prior to entering.

-We Want To Know: Have you visited Tbilisi, Georgia?
+We Want To Know: What are your Top Things To Do Tbilisi, Georgia?
 What would you add to our Tbilisi Self-Guided Walking Tour?
 Tell us in the comments below!

 Our Top Tips For Your Trip To Tbilisi, Georgia